THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

       result = trainer.evaluate(dataset, 'test')    # return a list of metrics, the default metric is accuracy

-   ``evaluate()`` is the method of evaluating the model on the given dataset and keeping valid result.
+   ``evaluate()`` is the method of evaluating the model on the given dataset and keeping valid results.

    It has three parameters, the first parameter is ``dataset``, which is the graph dataset used to be evaluated.
 And the second parameter is ``mask``.
 It is a string which can be 'train', 'val' or 'test'.
-And the last parameter is ``feval``, it can be a string, tuple of string or None, which means the used evaluation methods such ``Acc``.
+And the last parameter is ``feval``, which can be a string, tuple of strings, or None, which means the used evaluation methods such ``Acc``.

    And you can write your own evaluation metrics and methods.
 Here is a